DreamCoder123/All-Interview-Question/README.md

 In case of ambiguity, then @Qualifier annotation is to be used.
 In case of ambiguity, then @Named qualifier needs to be used.
 Since this annotation is provided by the Spring framework, in case you shift to another Dependency injection framework, there would be a lot of refactoring needed.
 Since this annotation is part of Java CDI, it is not framework dependent and hence less code refactoring when there are framework changes.

+52. Are singleton beans thread-safe?
+No, the singleton beans are not thread-safe because the concept of thread-safety essentially deals with the execution of the program and the singleton is simply a design pattern meant for the creation of objects.
+Thread safety nature of a bean depends on the nature of its implementation.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features